-The following Commercial guidance note Produced in partnership with Graeme Palmer of Garlicke & Bousfield Incorporated provides comprehensive and up to date legal information covering:
+The following Commercial practice note Produced in partnership with Graeme Palmer of Garlicke & Bousfield Incorporated provides comprehensive and up to date legal information covering:

 The business environment

 Financing a company

 Opening a branch office